troy-lamerton/editor-for-quest/README.md

 At the moment this can only be used in the official questers.
 Waits for the cutscene to finish.

 If the command you need isn't here, or it doesn't allow what you need to do, check with Troy#8968 on Discord, because I haven't listed every possible command.
-For example, when specifying an item, you can always put an item id instead.